The Secrets of Writing a Great Resume

 Keep the blocks of text no longer than six lines, and use bullet points when describing your past job responsibilities (a great place to include power-words!).
 Make sure that the resume is uniform with the use of bullet points, boldface, italics and underlining.

-Also, stay focused!
+Most importantly, stay focused!
 Keep in mind the job you are applying for and don’t crowd the page with unnecessary details (such as including your GPA).
 Choose your words wisely – shorter is usually better.

 Writing a great resume means creating an advertisement of yourself.
 That entails good use of power-words, a cohesive structure and a strong objective statement.
 And don’t forget to include a cover letter!